Elected Representative Now a Click Away

 In addition, the portal enables citizens to connect with their representatives through moderated communication – either through letters or emails.
 The purpose of this connection is to encourage constructive engagements between citizens and their elected representatives on legislative and policy matters, which is essential for responsive legislative governance.
 Citizens can now send letters of support or rejection to their elected representatives on legislative matters.

 The portal being, continually updated, already contains information on the functioning and businesses of the National Assembly since 2008 and the Senate and the provincial assemblies since 2011, when FAFEN initiated its direct observation of the elected houses.
 The observation is based on the rules of business and procedures of each assembly in order to minimize any bias.
-Observation has already been shared with stakeholders in the form of analytical reports, daily factsheets, press releases and recommendations to improve parliamentary processes.
+Observation has already been shared with stakeholders in the form of analytical reports, daily factsheets, press releases, and recommendations to improve parliamentary processes.

 The parliamentary portal has been divided into various sections, informing citizens about different interventions on the floor of the house.
-Parliamentroscopy – the key section of the web portal – provides details of interventions and parliamentary, tools such as motions under rules, privilege motions, legislations, questions, calling attention notices and points of order.
+Parliamentroscopy – the key section of the web portal – provides details of interventions and parliamentary, tools such as motions under rules, privilege motions, legislations, questions, calling attention notices, and points of order.
 It enables users to search for a particular intervention when it is used in a particular assembly and by whom.

 In addition, FAFEN has also launched its daily online parliamentary newspaper – www.parliamentfiles.com.
 The paper brings news from all elected houses in easy-to-read formats for citizens to develop their interest and understanding of the legislatures and procedures.
-The newspaper is integral part of the parliamentary information portal.
+The newspaper is an integral part of the parliamentary information portal.

 FAFEN is governed by the Trust for Democratic Education and Accountability (TDEA).